 - We will always have clean, safe, bottled water available to drink…that is also part of your trip fee.

 - Certain vaccines are recommended (see CDC website: https://wwwnc.cdc.gov/travel/destinations/traveler/none/kenya?s_cid=ncezid-dgmq-travel-single-001) as well as malaria medication.
 Mosquitoes will be present in May.
 In addition, a Coronavirus vaccine may be required at the time of our trip.
-We may also need proof of a recent negative Covid19 test.
-Again, we are monitoring the current guidelines and will keep you informed as the trip gets closer.
+A COVID19 VACCINE AND PROOF OF VACCINE IS REQUIRED.

 - Mosquito netting will be provided over your bed.
 Insect repellant is recommended during the day.